 Out of the 5 terraces inscribed in the UNESCO World Heritage list, I have only been to Batad and I can truly say that even though it is smaller than the more famous Banaue Rice Terraces, I loved how it is nestled deep in the mountains and its more intimate feel.
 I would definitely come back for the other four, though.

-UNESCO or not, these living treasures should be protected as well as the traditions that come with it.
+UNESCO or not, these living treasures should be protected as well as the traditions that come with them.
 Surely we’d want them to last for another 2,000 and more years.

 DIY Guide to Banaue Rice Terraces

-Take the Ohayami Bus in Sampaloc, Manila.
+You’re probably asking, “How do I get to Banaue Rice Terraces?”
+Take the Ohayami Bus from Sampaloc, Manila.
 Travel time is around 9 hours with 2 stopovers.
 For updated prices and online booking, check out Ohayami’s website.
 When you get to Banaue, be sure to book the return trip, as it is almost always full.